-College admissions expert Mark Montgomery talks about the new Pathways curriculum at Trinity University, an attempt to make their liberal arts degrees as well-rounded and interdisciplinary as possible.
-If you want to get admitted to a great liberal arts school, look into Trinity University.
+College admissions expert Mark Montgomery talks about the new Pathways curriculum at Trinity University.
+An attempt to make their liberal arts degrees as well-rounded and interdisciplinary as possible.
+If you want to go to a great liberal arts school, look into Trinity University.

-What I want to talk about right now is its curriculum, and Trinity has revised its curriculum entirely and has been very intentional about it, and I’m really fascinated by the fact that this new curriculum was approved by the faculty by a unanimous vote.
+What I want to talk about right now is its curriculum.
+Trinity has revised its curriculum entirely and has been very intentional about it.
+I’m really fascinated by the fact that this new curriculum was approved by the faculty by an unanimous vote.
 And anybody who’s ever worked in a university like I have knows that having a unanimous vote of the faculty on anything is extraordinarily uncommon.
 So that’s a testimony to the fact that the faculty are really getting involved in this decision.

 I won’t go into the details.
 But, I think that the thing that I find the most interesting about this is that Trinity is really trying to bring the liberal arts and make it mean something.
 It’s not just a cafeteria plan.
 It’s not just a bunch of general education requirements.
 You pick one course from this bucket and one course from that bucket and one course from that bucket.
 Which really doesn’t mean that the student has learned anything that is skills-based.
 Or that there’s been anybody who has thought, “You know, in order to be an education person in this world, this is what we think you ought to know and learn and be able to do.”